winwiz1/crisp-csv/README.md

    - To install the package on Debian/Ubunty run the following command:<br/>
      `sudo apt update && apt install build-essential`

-     >If you have an earlier Linux distribution version with older GCC installed then it might not support C++17 features.
+     >If you have an earlier version of Linux distribution with older GCC installed then it might not support C++17 features.
 In this case you will need to install GCC 8 by following the `install` steps in the `.travis.yml` file.
 The steps ensure that Travis CI VM, which comes with Ubuntu 18.04 and GCC 7, gets upgraded to GCC 8.

    - To install the package on WSL follow the steps described in this [link](https://code.visualstudio.com/docs/cpp/config-wsl#_set-up-your-linux-environment).